NeuralEnsemble/motionclouds_website/INSTALL.md

 ## Installation

 * Installation of MotionClouds consists simply in downloading the ```MotionClouds.py``` file which contains all routines to compute and use the MotionClouds textures.
-This script uses [[http://python.org|python]]] which comes (pre-installed /  easy to download and install) on many operating systems.
+This script uses python (http://python.org) which comes (pre-installed /  easy to download and install) on many operating systems.

 * Installation has some dependencies:
 1. mandatory: ```numpy``` is the core library used to compute textures,